 In addition to their religious duties, campus ministers conduct administrative tasks.
 They might work with school administrators and/or church leaders to develop messages and events.
 Campus ministers often engage with secular and interfaith organizations to improve a campus community.
 They might maintain a budget, organize campus ministry finances and participate in fundraising efforts.
 Campus ministers might recruit and supervise volunteers and employees.
 They also might help with facility maintenance.

 In general, campus ministers must have a minimum of a bachelor's degree; however, many positions require a Master of Divinity.
 Coursework in a graduate divinity program covers biblical studies, leadership and counseling.

 Prospective campus ministers also might need experience working with college students and speaking to groups.
 They should be service-oriented and devout in their faith.
 Campus ministers must be able to cooperate with many groups and develop creative programs.

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment for members of the clergy in general should increase by 6% from 2014-2024.
-In 2015, the average annual salary for members of the clergy in general was $48,150.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for members of the clergy in general should increase by 6% from 2018-2028.
+In 2018, the median annual salary for members of the clergy in general was $48,990.